Chapter 8. PostGIS Reference

 - ST_Disjoint — Returns TRUE if the Geometries do not "spatially intersect" - if they do not share any space together.

-- ST_Distance — For geometry type Returns the 2D Cartesian distance between two geometries in projected units (based on spatial ref).
+- ST_Distance — For geometry type returns the 2D Cartesian distance between two geometries in projected units (based on spatial reference system).
 For geography type defaults to return minimum geodesic distance between two geographies in meters.

 - ST_MinimumClearance — Returns the minimum clearance of a geometry, a measure of a geometry's robustness.